magikMaker/magik-commit/README.md

 Usage
 -----
-After installation the Git commit messages you create are automagically augmented with the Jira issue ID.
+After installation the Git commit messages you create are automagically augmented with the Jira ticket ID.

 Uninstall
 ---------